sragli/anova/README.md

   to the variability within groups.
 * p-value: The probability of observing the results (or more extreme results) if the null hypothesis is true.
+* alpha: Significance level, represents the probability of incorrectly rejecting a true null hypothesis.